 c) Description of the ways in which current and future risks are taken into account in the remuneration processes.
 It should include the nature and type of the key measures used to take account of these risks.
-Remuneration committee of the Board undertakes risk evaluations based on industry standards and risk profile of the bank. d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration.
-The performance of the Bank as a whole is linked to the performance of its employees and management.
-However, in individual cases variable pay is withheld in case of low performance of individual staff member. e) A discussion of the bank's policy on deferral and vesting of variable remuneration and a discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting.
-Bank has a Compensation Policy with due incorporation of all such covenants. f) Description of the different forms of variable remuneration (i.e. cash, shares, ESOPs and other forms) that the bank utilizes and the rationale for using these different forms.
-Bank has a Compensation Policy with due incorporation of all such covenants.

-Quantitative Disclosure Particulars 31.03.2020 31.03.2019 g) Number of meetings held by the Remuneration Committee during the financial year and remuneration paid to its members.
+Remuneration committee of the Board undertakes ris evaluations based on industry standards and risk profile o the bank. d) Description of the ways in which the bank seeks to link performance during a performance measurement period with levels of remuneration.
+The performance of the Bank performance of its employees in individual cases variable pa performance of individual staf and management.
+However, ay is withheld in case of low e) A discussion of the bank's policy on deferral and vesting of variable remuneration and a discussion of the bank's policy and criteria for adjusting deferred remuneration before vesting and after vesting.
+Bank has a Compensation Polic all such covenants. cy with due incorporation of f) Description of the different forms of variable remuneration (i.e. cash, shares, ESOPs and other forms) that the bank utilizes and the rationale for using these different forms.
+Bank has a Compensation Polic all such covenants. cy with due incorporation of Quantitative Disclosure Particulars 31.03.2020 31.03.2019 g) Number of meetings held by the Remuneration Committee during the financial year and remuneration paid to its members.
 The Committee met four times during the year and total sitting fee of Rs.
 4,00,000.00 was paid to the Members of the Committee.
 (It is pertinent to mention that in addition to the above fee, GST @ 18% has been paid, out of which 9% has been claimed as input credit) The Committee met three times during the year and total sitting fee of Rs.
-5,60,000. was paid to the Members of the Committee h) i) Number of employees having received a variable remuneration award during the financial year.
+5,60,000. was paid to the Members of the Committee h) Number of employees having received a variable remuneration award during the financial year.
 (The quantitative disclosures only cover Whole Time Directors / Chief Executive Officer/ Other Risk Takers) NIL NIL ii) Number and total amount of sign-on awards made during the financial year.
-NIL NIL iii)Details of guaranteed bonus, if any, paid as joining / sign on bonus NIL NIL iv) Details of severance pay, in addition to accrued benefits, if any.
-NIL NIL i) i) Total amount of outstanding deferred remuneration, split into cash, shares and share- linked instruments and other forms.
-NIL NIL i) Total amount of deferred remuneration paid out in the financial year.
+NIL NIL iii) Details of guaranteed bonus, if any, paid as joining/ sign on bonus NIL NIL iv) Details of severance pay, in addition to accrued benefits, if any.
+NIL NIL i) Total amount of outstanding deferred remuneration, split into cash, shares and share- linked instruments and other forms.
+NIL NIL Total amount of deferred remuneration paid out in the financial year.
 NIL NIL